 If you cannot find an article by searching the library system, you can search by the name of the journal and order the relevant year.

-We have a wide range of sheet music online that is freely available.
+We have a wide range of sheet music and music scores online which are freely available.

-- older printed notes and sheet music manuscripts that have been digitised and can be searched for in our library system.
+- older printed music and music manuscripts that have been digitised and can be searched for in our library system.

-- own publications of a practical-scientific nature, especially of Danish composers' works.
+- the library's own publications of practical scholarly editions, especially of Danish composers' works.
 This includes the entire Carl Nielsen Edition and a number of other works, edited and published by the Danish Centre for Music Editing.

 Please note that you can order a copy of Danish sheet music from the period 1700-1900 free of charge.
 You search for them in the library system.

-You can find portraits, group photos, venues, music situations and so on, as well as a lot of music dramatic performance photos.
+You can find portraits, group photos, venues, music situations and so on, as well as a significant number of performance photos related to musical drama .

 You can also find a large collection of, among other things, digitised theatre drawings.

-Contact us via Ask the library if you cannot find what you are looking for.
+Contact us, if you cannot find what you are looking for.

-The library has both released recordings and unique sound recordings.
+The library has both published recordings and unique sound recordings.

 The material can be divided into four major parts:

-- Released commercial recordings - these you can search in the library system and you can often borrow them to take home
+- Released commercial recordings - these you can search in the library system and they are often available for borrowing

 - Radio/TV recordings - some can be heard in Mediestream by turning up at The Black Diamond, Copenhagen or Victor Albecks Vej, Aarhus, or you can write to Ask the library